Leave Her to Heaven: Development

-In May 1944, Twentieth Century Fox executive Darryl F. Zanuck purchased the rights to Ben Ames Williams then-unpublished novel, Leave Her to Heaven, planning a screen adaptation.
-The studio spent an exorbitant $100,000 to acquire the rights to Ames' novel, which was published the following month in June 1944.
+In May 1944, Twentieth Century Fox executive Darryl F. Zanuck purchased the rights to Ben Ames Williams's then-unpublished novel, Leave Her to Heaven, planning a screen adaptation.
+The studio spent an exorbitant $100,000 to acquire the rights to Williams's novel, which was published the following month in June 1944.
 The title of the film and its source novel is derived from William Shakespeare's Hamlet: In Act I, Scene V, the Ghost urges Hamlet not to seek vengeance against Queen Gertrude, but rather to "leave her to heaven, and to those thorns that in her bosom lodge to prick and sting her."

 In November 1944, the Production Code Administration (PCA) approved Jo Swerling's screenplay adaptation of the novel, though they strongly encouraged the studio to minimize the depiction of Ellen inducing her own miscarriage.
 In their response, the PCA noted: "It will be absolutely essential to remove any flavor... that Ellen plans to murder the unborn child merely because she is misshapen.
 It should be definitely established that her reason for murdering the child is that she thinks that the newborn will replace her in her husband's affections.
 This is important in order to avoid any of the flavor that is normally connected with what could be termed 'abortion'."

 A subsequent draft submitted to the PCA in February 1945 was disapproved as it overtly implied that Richard and Ellen had engaged in an illicit sexual affair before their marriage.
 After the affair was minimized in a subsequent draft, the screenplay was approved for shooting.